Voronin Universality in several complex variables: Introduction and Main results

+where unless we assume the Generalized Riemann Hypothesis or that either $\alpha_n$ or $\alpha_{n-1}$ is transcendental we also need to assume that $\sigma_{n-1}^+ + \sigma_{n}^+ > \frac 3 2$. \end{cor} \begin{proof} Let $\delta:=\frac 1 2 \min_{1 \leq j \leq n} (\sigma_{j}^+- \sigma_j^-), \, \sigma_j:= \frac 1 2 (\sigma_j^+ + \sigma_j^-)$ and let $K \subset \C^n$ be the closed ball with center at $(\sigma_1,\ldots,\sigma_n)$ and radius $\delta$.
+Then the result follows by applying Theorem \ref{TH1} on the function $f(\vz)=(2z_1-2\sigma_1-\delta)/\delta$ and a version of Jensen's formula \cite[Formula (12), p.
+385] {Rudin2} for $\C^n$. \end{proof} In particular it is clear that no analogue of the Riemann hypothesis\footnote{This also follows from the one variable universality results of Nakamura-Pa{\'n}kowski \cite{NakPan}; For the Euler-Zagier case see also Nakamura-Pa{\'n}kowski \cite[Theorem 3.3]{NakPan2} for a clear statement.} holds.
 In another direction, in \cite{Andersson2} we noticed that if in Voronin's theorem we assume that the set $K$ has empty interior then we do no longer need to assume that the function is zero-free on $K$.
 Also the condition that $f$ is analytic in the interior is trivially true so it is sufficient to assume that $f$ is continuous on $K$.
 In particular it is sufficient to use Lavrentiev's theorem rather than Mergelyan's theorem in the proof of universality.
 While we do not have a zero-free condition in Theorem \ref{TH1} we may still use what corresponds to Lavrientev's theorem in several complex variable to simplify the statement so that we may approximate any function that is continuous on $K$.
 In several complex variables it is known by a result of Harvey-Wells\footnote{This generalization of the Stone Weierstrass theorem is a sharper version of a result of Hörmander-Wermer \cite{HWe}, see discussion in \cite[section 8.]{Levenberg}, or \cite{berndtsson} for a different proof.} \cite{HW} that if $E$ is a {\em totally real\footnote{For the definition see \cite[p.115]{Levenberg}.}} submanifold of class $C^1$ in an open set in $\C^n$ then for any compact $K \subset E$ and any function $f$ continuous on $K$ may be uniformly approximated by polynomials.
 An immediate consequence of Theorem \ref{TH1} and the Harvey-Wells theorem is the following. \begin{cor} Let $n \geq 2$ and $E \subset D^n$ be a totally real submanifold of class $C^1$, $\val=(\alpha_1,\ldots,\alpha_n)$, where $\alpha_j>0$ for $j=1,\ldots,n$ are transcendental or rational numbers.
 Then for any compact subset $K \subset E$, continuous function $f$ on $K$ and $\varepsilon>0$ we have that

 where either $\alpha_n$ or $\alpha_{n-1}$ is transcendental, the condition \eqref{Kkond} holds or $\alpha_n=\frac c d$ and there exist some $q$ coprime to $d$ and non principal character $\chi$ of modulus $q$ such that the Riemann hypothesis is true for the Dirichlet $L$-functions $L(s,\chi \chi^*)$ where $\chi^*$ is any Dirichlet character mod $d$. \end{cor} In particular we may choose a compact set $M \subset R^n$ and $K=(\sigma_1,\ldots,\sigma_n)+i M$ in Corollary \ref{kkorro}.
 If we also for simplicity consider only the Euler-Zagier case we get the following special case: \begin{cor} Let $n \geq 2$, $\vsigma=(\sigma_1,\ldots,\sigma_n) \in (\frac 1 2,1)^n$ where $\sigma_{n-1}+\sigma_n>3/2$ and let $M \subset \R^n$ be a compact set.
 Then for any continuous function $f:M \to \C$ and $\varepsilon>0$ we have that